naheenahnaf/Rythmia/README.md

 # Rythmia
 A device that can play music based on the user's heart rate.
+This project interfaces with the RP2040 Pico microcontroller.
+Heart rate data is collected via a pulse sensor, the data is sampled and a BPM is calculated, and based on the BPM a song will play.
+Songs are called from an external SD card and using the I2S interface, each audio file is played in 16-bit Stereo sampled at 48kHz.
+An audio codec is used with I2C configuration to enable audio playback, amplification, volume control, etc.